jaywcjlove/markdown-to-html/packages/markdown-style/README.md

 Learn about web components [here](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

-Using web components in React:
+Using it in your React:

 ```jsx
 import React from 'react';